 ITR 7 : All the companies registered under section 8 of companies act, 2013 are required to file their return using Form ITR 7.

 Income tax act requires a class of companies to get their accounts audited and submit a audit report to the IT department along with the Income tax return.
 This audit is known as Tax Audit.
-This tax audit report is also required to be mandatorily submitted by eligible companies by September 30.
+This tax audit report is also required to be mandatorily submitted by eligible companies by 30 September.
+However, for FY 2019-20 (AY 2020-21), the due date for submitting the tax audit report is 31 October 2020.

 Corporate Tax is an ocean full of provisions which all the companies need to comply with.
 Keep reading to know what are those provisions, rules that the companies need to follow.